iagodahlem/tiempo/README.md

 ## Running

-You can issue
+You can run this command
 ```
 git clone https://github.com/iagodahlem/tiempo.git
 ```
-to copy the directory onto your local machine and can then issue the start command for the developpment server.
+to clone the repository on your local machine and run the start command to spin up the development server.

 <br />

-To start the development server, you can issue the command
+To start the development server, you can run the command

 ```
 yarn start